kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Enable application developers, operators to transition to DRA gradually at their own pace.

-* Enable cluster administrators to transition to DRA gradually at their own pace.
+* Enable cluster administrators to transition to DRA gradually at their own pace, possibly one node a time.

 For example, the following `Deployment` can be installed without modification on a cluster with DRA `ResourceSlice` and `Node` below.
 The 1 GPU out of the 8 GPUs on the node is dynamically allocated to the pod, with the remaining 7 GPUs left for allocation for future requests from either extended resource, or DRA resource claim.

+Note that another node in the same cluster has installed device plugin, which has advertised 'nvidia.com/gpu: 2' in its `Node`'s Capacity.
+The same `Deployment` can possibly be scheduled and run on this node too.

 ```yaml
 apiVersion: apps/v1